Healthdirect Free Australian health advice you can count on.

 Folate blood test

-4-minute read
+6-minute read

 Key facts

-• Low folate can prevent your red blood cells from developing normally and can cause nerve damage.
+• Low folate levels can prevent your red blood cells from developing normally and can cause nerve damage.

 • You may need to fast for 6 to 8 hours before your folate blood test.

 Folate is an important nutrient for making red blood cells and for repairing cells and nerve tissue in your body.
+Your body cannot produce folate and depends on your diet to make sure you get enough.
+Synthetic folate is called folic acid, and is also known as vitamin B9.

-Usually, this test also checks for levels of vitamin B12 in your blood.
+Usually, your doctor will also check the levels of vitamin B12 together with a folate blood test.
 This vitamin, also known as cobalamin, plays very similar roles to folate in your body.

 Low folate levels can:

-• stop your body from producing enough red blood cells (anaemia).
+• stop your body from producing enough red blood cells (anaemia)

 • prevent your red blood cells from developing normally